 A couple of days later, Atatiana Jefferson was shot in her own home through her bedroom window by a Fort Worth police officer responding to a report that her front door was open.
 Moments before, she had been playing video games with her nephew, heard a noise and went to the window.

 Black people are subject to deadly force even when they stay home.

-I have never worried for my life when the police come to my home or they've pulled me over in my vehicle.
+I have never worried for my life when the police come to my home or when they’ve pulled me over in my vehicle.
 Privilege.

 RELIEF AND GUILT

 It became time to move to another hotel Downtown.
 Synod was over.